Lynxracer007/Basic_Portfolio/README.md

 # Basic_Portfolio
-An absolute Basic HTML CV Page
+An absolute Basic HTML CV Page which I created, this is very simple and nothing much to look at